roeszler/kapthol/README.md

 ![header-nav-bar](docs/images/nav-bar-kaptain.png)

-  - Is featured identically on all pages in the top right hand corner with a minimal design to create a clean simple style and allow easy intuitive navigation.
+  - ```<nav>``` bar featured identically on all pages in the top right hand corner with a minimal design to create a clean simple style and allow easy intuitive navigation.
-  - The full responsive navigation bar includes links to the home page, our services, customer stories, login / registration and contact us pages to allow easy intuitive navigation.
+  - As a responsive navigation bar, it includes links to the home page, our services, customer stories, contact us and login / registration pages to allow easy intuitive navigation.
-  - The site is designed to be browsed easily as a single page site with additional 'deeper' pages used to delve into more detail as required by the B2B user.
+  - The site is designed to be browsed easily as a single page site with additional deeper pages used to delve into more detail as required by the B2B user.
-  - The navigation bar allows the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+  - The navigation bar allows the user to easily navigate from page to page across all devices without having to revert back to the previous page via the browsers 'back' button.

 __The Landing Page & Image__